-Michael Eakin became Chief Executive of the Royal Liverpool Philharmonic in October 2008.
+Michael Eakin has been Chief Executive of Royal Liverpool Philharmonic since 2008.

-From 1997 he was Director of Arts and Leisure for Reading, with a portfolio including the arts and theatre services as well as libraries, museums and archives, sport and leisure, and tourism.
-He has also been a Board member of Southern Arts Board and Method and Madness Theatre Company.
-Michael became Regional Executive Director of North West Arts Board in March 2001.
+Previously, he was Director of Arts and Leisure for Reading from 1997, with a portfolio including the arts and theatre services as well as libraries, museums and archives, sport and leisure, and tourism.

 His initial career was in theatre and concert hall management, including several years as Director of the regional presenting theatre and concert hall, The Hexagon, Reading.
 Here he programmed across several artforms including a significant orchestral concert series.
 Between 1990 and 2001 he also led the establishment in Reading of the UK's major annual world music festival, the WOMAD Festival, in partnership with the WOMAD organisation.

 He was Chair of the Association of British Orchestras (ABO) between 2011 and 2014, and is a former Vice President of the Theatrical Management Association (now UK Theatre).